Pesticide Residues in Cooking Oil

 Do cooking oils contain pesticide residues?

 Synthetic pesticides are widely used to protect oilseed crops from insect pests and diseases.
-Due to their regular use, synthetic pesticides leave behind traces of the pesticides in the oilseed crops and the processed oils.
-A very small quantity of pesticides can persist in the cooking oils which are called “residue”.
+Due to the regular use, synthetic pesticides leave behind traces of pesticides in the oilseed crops and the processed oils.
+The very small quantity of pesticides can persist in the cooking oils which are called “residue”.
 But keep in mind this trace quantity is not toxic.

 What is MRL and how is it set up?